 CF Providers:

-• Pediatric: Cassandra Grimes, Martin Hurwitz, and Ryan Thomas
+• Pediatric: Cassandra Grimes, Rebecca Schein, and Ryan Thomas

 Your CF providers are experts in CF care.
 They will work with you, and the other members of our team, to create an indiviualized medical plan.
 This means the plan is based on your medical test results, changes to your health status, new available therapies and your personal goals.
 CF is a complex disease that affects many parts of the body differently.
 Your CF providers are responsible for staying on top of the latest CF care guidelines, new medications and therapies.
 He or she also collaborates with other health care professionals, including your primary care doctor, when assessing the details and outcomes of your care so that your overall health is at its best.